Excel VBA Select Case Like: 7 Examples

 End Sub

-• Now see the same as for the If Statement given below.
+• Here’s the same process using the If Statement given below.

 Code for If Statement with like operator